Skip to Content

 Ripped/Torn/Worn Awning or Slide Topper Fabric

 Replacing a worn-out awning or slide topper is not as complex a DIY project as you might think.
-It’s very manageable and will save you a considerable amount of money doing it yourself AND end up with a better result than taking it to a shop.
-That’s because replacement fabric, like the Tough Top Awnings fabric we installed on our entire rig, will far outlast any OEM material most shops install.
+It’s very manageable and will save you a considerable amount of money doing it yourself, AND you’ll end up with a better result than taking it to a shop.
+That’s because replacement fabric, such as the Tough Top Awnings fabric we installed on our entire rig, will far outlast any OEM material most shops typically install.

 RV slide topper replacement